sammancoaching/website/_learning_hours/test_design/four_pillars_khorikov.md

 When you have reviewed all the existing tests, write a new test that you think scores best on all four pillars.

 ### Conclusions - how about your test code?
 In your team, which of these test design pillars do you have the most trouble with?
 Discuss in pairs.
+Look for examples in your sourcecode that are particularly bad.